kfoxIsProgrammer/shopifyImageUploader/README.md

     <img src="images/example1.PNG" alt="Demo" >
   </a>

-Here is a picture of the index page for image uploads. <br />
+Here is a picture of the upload page for image uploads. <br />
+Uploading .png and .jpg are done here. <br />